Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 A: License activation requires internet for initial verification.
 Enterprise customers running air-gapped can request offline certificate files instead.

 **Q: What's the difference between monthly and yearly billing?**
 A: Yearly billing offers significant savings.
-For Server plan: $999/year vs $1,188/year monthly (save $189 = almost 2 months free).
+For Team plan: $999/year vs $1,188/year monthly (save $189 = almost 2 months free).

 **Q: How do I get an invoice?**
 A: Invoices are automatically sent via email and accessible through the Billing Portal.